 It’s a delightful fortification that once guarded Lisbon and the mouth of the River Tagus.
-The small Manueline styled tower was first sight of home for returning Portuguese sailors during the 16th century era of exploration and since then the tower has become the icon of Lisbon.
+The small Manueline styled tower was the first sight of home for returning Portuguese sailors during the 16th century era of exploration and since then the tower has become the icon of Lisbon.

-It’s located approximatly 2.5km from central Lisbon.
+It’s located approximately 2.5km from central Lisbon.
 The best method of travel is to catch the 15E tram from Praça da Figueira to Algés, there are five departures every hour.
 On Sunday mornings (up until 2pm) there is no entrance fee.
 There is a combination ticket of the Torre Belém and the Jerónimos Monastery.

 Address: Av.
 Brasília, Lisbon